Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Technical results

-The result above establishes a bound for the absolute difference between $\DervSamSta$ and $\DervPopSta$ for every reasonable stationary point $(\StaOut,\StaIn)\in\ParamSpaceM$.
-We employ the result above for choosing the optimal tuning parameter.
-Proposition~\ref{PSDHessian} and Lemma~\ref{EmpProcctwo} are the main ingredients for proving our Theorem~\ref{OracleInSta}.
+The result above establishes a bound for the absolute difference between $\DervSamSta$ and $\DervPopSta$ for every reasonable stationary point $(\StaOut,\StaIn)\in\ParamSpaceM$ for shallow linear networks (a similar result can also be reached for shallow ReLU networks; see Remark~\ref{RemarkReLU}).
+We employ Lemma~\ref{EmpProcctwo} choosing the optimal tuning parameter for the objective function~\eqref{ls}.